paarthd00/paarthd00/README.md

 # 👋 Hi, I’m Paarth.
 And I make digital solutions.

-<p> Interested in Full-stack Web Development and Human-Computer Interaction. </p>
+<p> Interested in Full-stack Web Development, Human-Computer Interaction, and Generative AI. </p>
-<p> Currently learning Full Stack Web Development at BCIT.
+<p> Currently enrolled in Full Stack Web Development program at BCIT.
 I graduated from Langara College with a Diploma in Computer Studies focusing on web development.</p>

 <!---
 paarthd00/paarthd00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.